-One frustrating thing about doing Brazilian Jiu-Jitsu is that it is hard to practice technique on your own.
+One frustrating thing about doing Brazilian Jiu-Jitsu or Judo is that it is hard to practice technique on your own.
 You can watch videos, read instructionals, lift weights, do yoga, and lots of other things on your own that may help your game but it is really hard to practice technique without a training partner.
 This is where our lifeless friend the grappling dummy can help.

 A Grappling Dummy will never truly mimic the resistance and feel of a live training partner but it can help you to figure out movements and work through certain techniques.
 They are also good for drilling and for having a bit of fun.